 Implementing SRE Practices in Your Organization

 Adopting Site Reliability Engineering is a journey, not an overnight transformation.
 It involves cultural shifts, new processes, and a commitment to data-driven decision-making.
-Here’s a guide to help you start implementing SRE practices effectively.

 1. Start with Education and Advocacy